andychu/hatlog/README.md

   (e.g. `pathjoin.py`).
 - How does using Prolog compare to just writing a unification / type inference algorithm by hand in Python?  (or OCaml, etc.)
+- How does Prolog compare to [miniKanren](http://minikanren.org/)?
+These programs are pretty simple so maybe a simpler dialect suffices?

 [archived-post]: https://web.archive.org/web/20170216030548/http://code.alehander42.me/prolog_type_systems